stas-sultanov/media/articles/why-every-saas-company-needs-a-solutions-architect.md

 The realistic way to secure this capability is to bring in a senior Solutions Architect from the market as a dedicated contractor for a defined period (for example, one to two years).
 The company brings in someone who has already seen these failure patterns in multiple environments, already paid the price for getting them wrong, and is now motivated to protect the business rather than protect a vendor.

-Give the SA clear authority to say "not like this" before commitments are locked and before solutions are deployed.
+Give the SA clear authority to say “not like this” before commitments are locked and before solutions are deployed.

 ---